Crucifixion: Ancient Rome

 There may have been considerable variation in the position in which prisoners were nailed to their crosses and how their bodies were supported while they died.
 Seneca the Younger recounts: "I see crosses there, not just of one kind but made in many different ways: some have their victims with head down to the ground; some impale their private parts; others stretch out their arms on the gibbet."
 One source claims that for Jews (apparently not for others), a man would be crucified with his back to the cross as is traditionally depicted, while a woman would be nailed facing her cross, probably with her back to onlookers, or at least with the stipes providing some semblance of modesty if viewed from the front.
 Such concessions were "unique" and not made outside a Jewish context.
-Several sources mention some sort of seat fastened to the stipes to help support the person's body, thereby prolonging the person's suffering and humiliation by preventing the asphyxiation caused by hanging without support.
+Several sources mention some sort of seat fastened to the stipes to help support the person's body, thereby prolonging the person's suffering and humiliation.
 Justin Martyr calls the seat a cornu, or "horn," leading some scholars to believe it may have had a pointed shape designed to torment the crucified person.
 This would be consistent with Seneca's observation of victims with their private parts impaled.

 In Roman-style crucifixion, the condemned could take up to a few days to die, but death was sometimes hastened by human action.
 "The attending Roman guards could leave the site only after the victim had died, and were known to precipitate death by means of deliberate fracturing of the tibia and/or fibula, spear stab wounds into the heart, sharp blows to the front of the chest, or a smoking fire built at the foot of the cross to asphyxiate the victim."
 The Romans sometimes broke the prisoner's legs to hasten death and usually forbade burial.
 On the other hand, the person was often deliberately kept alive as long as possible to prolong their suffering and humiliation, so as to provide the maximum deterrent effect.
 Corpses of the crucified were typically left on the crosses to decompose and be eaten by animals.